 If you plan to take courses to satisfy specific degree requirements, approval of the Dean or Provost, or that person's designee, is required.

 After Sections A and B are completed, take your application to the Cashier's Office at your home campus and pay the processing fee of $70.
 UC San Diego students will have the application fee assessed directly to their student account, which can be paid for online.

 Submit the application to the Office of the Registrar at your home campus.
 The Registrar will verify your academic standing, complete Section C, and forward your application and a copy of your transcript to the host campus.

 If your application is approved, the Registrar at the host campus will notify you directly about registration procedures.
 (If you wish to withdraw from this program prior to or during the time of expected enrollment, contact the Office of the Registrar at both your home and host campuses to avoid any financial aid or registration delays.)

 At the end of the term, the Registrar at the host campus will forward to your home campus a transcript of the coursework you completed as an Intercampus Visitor.
 The courses and the grades you earned will be recorded on your permanent transcript at your home campus.

+* Exceptions are noted under the Campus Requirements and Restrictions.
 Applications must be received by the host campus within the stated filing periods.
 Berkeley and Merced are on the semester system; all other campuses are on the quarter system.